Configure AWS VPC peering

 Troubleshooting

-- The account ID for your VPC (Accepter) is entered correctly.
+- You entered the account ID for your VPC (Accepter) correctly.

-- The correct VPC ID for your VPC (Accepter) is selected.
+- You have selected the correct ID for your VPC (Accepter).

 - None of the primary or secondary CIDR blocks in your VPC overlap those in the Aerospike Cloud VPC.

-- Your subnet uses the correct route table, with the Aerospike CIDR route.
+- Routing: Your subnet uses the correct route table, with the Aerospike CIDR route pointing to the peering connection.
+Confirm that route entries exist in the route tables attached to your application subnets.

-- You waited 10 minutes after applying route changes.
+- Propagation time: You waited at least 10 minutes after applying route changes for them to propagate.

-The AWS Network Reachability Analyzer tool is helpful for debugging network connectivity.
+The AWS Network Reachability Analyzer tool is helpful for debugging network connectivity issues.

 Conclusion

 After peering is active and routes are properly configured, your AWS resources (EC2, EKS, etc.) communicate privately with Aerospike Cloud.
 This approach eliminates internet exposure and generally yields lower latency.
-If there is a problem connecting, check that the following are configured correctly:
+If you experience any issues connecting, see the Troubleshooting section.